tigerfarm/arduino/Altair101/hardware/README.md

 --------------------------------------------------------------------------------
 ## The Altair 101 Steampunk Tablet

-Components mounted on a clipboard.
+Components mounted on a clipboard using nuts and screws, felt pads, and 2 sided mounting tape.

 <img width="560px"  src="Altair101a.jpg"/>